paulbunyannet/bash/docker/readme.md

             + doc_bower="true" or "false"/do not write it in your env file
             + doc_gulp="true" or "false"/do not write it in your env file

-##What is so cool about the docker-start.sh file.
+##What is so cool about the dock.sh file.
 ###Well it is cool if you use a mac for development :)
 ##if you run:

-#./docker-start.sh
+#./dock.sh
 + you will start the whole docker application
 1. it will check if you have traefik running, if not, it will run it for you, but if no image is found, it will go and pull the version Nelson created and run it for you.
 2. it will ask you if you want to build the images, it would be smart if you dont have the images and or you change something in the images to say yes :)